-NOTE: This article was originally published in October 2014, but was significantly updated on 7 October 2016 to include more in-depth information on how to use Post Hypnotic Suggestions.
+NOTE: This article was originally published in October 2014, but was significantly updated on 7 October 2016 to include more in-depth information on how to create a powerful post hypnotic suggestion.

 If you’re struggling to help people make positive changes through hypnosis, then this may be one of the most important things that you ever read.